chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/assumable-ids.md

 This gives you some more flexibility with defining who has access to the identity.
 Note that this example `claim_match` block would match any signature, meaning it would be so permissive as to be insecure.

-Another block to include in your Terraform configuration is an `output` block that outputs the ID of the identity you're trying to assume.
-This ID is a unique value that you can use to let Chainguard Enforce know that you want to assume the role.
+Another block to include in your Terraform configuration is an `output` block that outputs the UIDP of the identity you're trying to assume.
+This is a unique value that you can use to let Chainguard Enforce know that you want to assume the role.

 ```
 output "<id-ref>-identity" {